cloudsolver/aws-ccp/04-AWS_Costs_Economics_Billing.md

     * Deployment type - is it multi-AZ
     * Outbound - data transfer
    ## Pricing, Billing and Governance
     Compute, storage and outbound data transfer is where the costs are for AWS.
-Data in flight moving between system.
-Data movement within the AWS region are usually not charged.
+Data in flight moving between systems.
+Data movement within the AWS region is usually not charged.
 Data out of AWS to end user is where the data transfer costs are.
     How AWS Pricing Works [whitepaper](https://docs.aws.amazon.com/pdfs/whitepapers/latest/how-aws-pricing-works/how-aws-pricing-works.pdf)

     1. [TCO](https://docs.aws.amazon.com/whitepapers/latest/how-aws-pricing-works/aws-pricingtco-tools.html)